rakitaj/intro-to-computation/classes/class03.md

 1. For my target number do I need to check it against every number?
 2. For my target number is there a limit after which I can stop checking?
 3. What algorithms can I use to determine primality?
 Feel free to research online, like you would for an issue while working :)

+## Exercise 5
+Implement the Newton-Raphson method found in section 3.5 of our book into Python code.
+The good news is the code is already provided for you